lecritch/logistic_sea-chi-ds/README.md

 ![talk amongst yourselves](https://media.giphy.com/media/3o6Zt44rlujPePNVVC/giphy.gif)

-If al=3, what class do we predict for household?

-If al=1.5, what class do we predict for household?

 We predict the 0 class for lower values of al, and the 1 class for higher values of al. What's our cutoff value?
 Around al=2, because that's where the linear regression line crosses the midpoint between predicting class 0 and class 1.

 Therefore, we'll say that if household_pred >= 0.5, we predict a class of 1, else we predict a class of 0.

+If al=3, what class do we predict for household?

+If al=1.5, what class do we predict for household?

 ## How about we use logistic logistic regression instead?

-Logistic regression performs a similar function as above:
+Which performs a similar threshold decision

 Not only do we have class predictions: